 World Day for Safety and Health at Work in Australia often involves a variety of activities to promote workplace safety and health.
 Trade unions, employers, occupational health professionals, and regulators organise workshops, seminars, and exhibitions aimed at raising awareness and promoting practical solutions.
 The day is marked by encouraging conversations about safety, updating staff on new laws and procedures, sharing resources, and emphasising the importance of proper health and safety training in the workplace.
 World Day for Safety and Health at Work is observed each year on April 28th.

-Facts about World Day for Safety and Health at Work
+Top 8 Facts for 2026 World Day for Safety and Health at Work in Australia

 In the News and Trending in Australia for World Day for Safety and Health at Work